What is Vegan Dukan Diet (Food List)

 • Pea-protein based foods

-Besides all the vegan protein options mentioned above, you can include protein powders that are made from plant-based food options like peas or soy.
-This way, you can easily cover up the daily protein requirements during the vegan Dukan diet.
+Besides all the vegan protein options mentioned above, you can include protein powders from plant-based food options like peas or soy.
+This way, you can easily cover the daily protein requirements during the vegan Dukan diet.

 2. Fibers